non-euclidian/playmore/README.md

 I started making these transcripts as a way to understand and review the material later.
 Then I realized this could be useful to others:

 1. There's value in being able to follow the development of an idea through intuitions, trials and errors.
 It's a way of remembering the _why_ of how something works.
 Neat final code doesn't do that.
-These notebooks guide you through Andrej's intuitions that gradually lead to code.
 2. I find that reading commentary and executing code is way more efficient to revisit ideas after a while than going through the video again.
 3. Some people like text more than video.
 Or want to supplement one with the other for a multimodal learning experience.